|What is patellar luxation? Causes Symptoms Diagnosis Treatment Home care|

 Cats with mild patellar luxation may not display any symptoms, particularly with congenital patellar luxation.

-- Reluctance to jump and climb.
+- Reluctance to jump and climb

-- Stiffness of the hind limb(s).
+- Stiffness in the affected limb(s)

-- Cats with medial patellar luxation may walk with a bowlegged gait.
+- Cats with medial patellar luxation may walk with a bowlegged gait

 In some cases, patellar luxation may be an incidental finding during a routine physical examination.